benallfree/pocketbase-presigned-urls/README.md

 # pocketbase-presigned-urls

-A PocketBase plugin that optimizes file serving by generating pre-signed S3 URLs, allowing direct access to S3/R2-stored files without proxying through PocketBase.
+A PocketBase plugin that optimizes S3 file serving by generating pre-signed URLs, allowing direct access without proxying through PocketBase.

 ## Overview

-This plugin intercepts file download requests and redirects them to pre-signed S3 URLs, enabling direct downloads from your S3-compatible storage (like AWS S3 or Cloudflare R2).
-This approach offers several benefits:
+This plugin intercepts file download requests and redirects them to pre-signed S3 URLs, enabling direct downloads from your S3-compatible storage.

+**Benefits**

 - **Improved Performance**: Files are served directly from the CDN/S3 endpoint rather than being proxied through PocketBase
 - **Reduced Server Load**: PocketBase doesn't have to handle the file transfer, freeing up resources
-- **Better Scalability**: Leverages S3's infrastructure for file delivery
+- **Better Scalability**: Leverages your S3 provider's infrastructure for file delivery

 ## Prerequisites